AnikaLegal/clerk/README.md

 ## Infrastructure

+There are two containers that run the application.
+A Django web server and a [Django Q](https://django-q.readthedocs.io/en/latest/) worker server.
+Both connect to a common database.

-The application runs on Docker Swarm in the test and prod environments in a single AWS EC2 instance.
+The application runs on Docker Swarm.
+The test and prod environments both run on a single AWS EC2 instance.
 That instance also contains the PostgreSQL database and a NGINX server which reverse proxies requests into the Docker containers.

 Database backups are taken manually and stored in `s3://anika-database-backups`.
 Uploaded files are stored in `s3://anika-clerk` and `s3://anika-clerk-test`.
 Other than uploaded files and the contents of the PostgreSQL database, there is no important state on the EC2 instance or Docker images, which can be blown away and rebuilt at will.
 The only thing that will change is that EC2 instance IP address, which will need to be updated in CloudFlare.